Error: Access Token is not valid or has expired. Feed will not update.

 But not for me.

-My daughter starts preschool the week after labor day, her first go-round in a proper classroom, and while she doesn’t really need pencils and erasers yet, I will be filling up her little backpack with other things…like medications like liquid Benadryl, asthma inhalers and Epi-pen injectors.
-I’m also not really concerned about how ‘cute’ the snacks are, just so long as they’re safe, but we get really excited when they’re cute too!
+My daughter starts preschool the week after labor day, her first go-round in a proper classroom, and while she doesn’t really need pencils and erasers yet, I will be filling up her little backpack with other things…like liquid Benadryl, asthma inhalers and Epi-pen injectors.
+I’m also not really concerned about how ‘cute’ the snacks are, just so long as they’re safe.
+But we get really excited when they’re cute too!

 My daughter has food allergies.
 Food allergies severe enough that even the slightest contact can cause a reaction.
 She’s anaphylactic to more than five items and also carries around the burden of asthma.
 I’ve been blogging about our struggles and triumphs with both of my allergy-prone kids since day one on my blog, everylittlestory.com.